 There are several different ways to prove a driver was distracted.
 A competent attorney in Houston may attempt to subpoena the defendant’s phone records in order to prove he/ she was using their cell phone at the time of the accident.
-Moreover, a witness present at the accident may have also seen the at fault driver on the phone at the time of the crash.
+Moreover, a witness present at the accident may have also seen the at-fault driver on the phone at the time of the crash.
 There may also be other types of evidence present at the scene of the accident that will help build your case, like eating behind the wheel, applying makeup, arguing with a passenger, or distracted with kids in the vehicle.
 Passengers present with you at the accident can also testify to prove the driver who caused the accident was distracted.

-Physical evidence is critical in any car accident related lawsuit and it will make or brake your case.
+Physical evidence is critical in any car accident related lawsuit and it will make or break your case.
 If you or your loved one was involved in an accident, it is crucial to take as many photos as possible and collect any evidence at the scene of the accident that may be important in proving your case.

 Getting The Help Of An Expert Witness

-In some distracted related accidents your attorney may call upon an expert witness that specializes in gathering relevant evidence to testify if the defendant was distracted at the time of the accident.
+In some distracted-related accidents, your attorney may call upon an expert witness that specializes in gathering relevant evidence to testify if the defendant was distracted at the time of the accident.
 An expert witness is someone that provides the court with a professional interpretation of the evidence.
 An expert witness can help you win a case but you must also remember that the defendant may also have an expert witness of their own.

 Police Reports & Data From Traffic Cameras

-At the scene of the accident an officer will develop a police report that includes statements from the drivers involved in the crash and any other witnesses who saw the crash occur.
-It is crucial for your attorney to get a copy of the police report for use in trial.
+At the scene of the accident, an officer will develop a police report that includes statements from the drivers involved in the crash and any other witnesses who saw the crash occur.
+It is crucial for your attorney to get a copy of the police report for use in the trial.